|

 Basic rules of negotiating with Chinese are not

-fundamentally different from the western rules:
+fundamentally different from a

 Be